Special Offer Up To $755 Off ($300 OFF + up to $455 FREE Accessories With Every Mattress)

 Both Puffy and Purple produce bed in a box mattresses that offer top-notch pressure relief.
 Both companies have a strong online presence, and it is easy to see why their mattresses are popular choices for shoppers.

 Puffy makes its mattresses in small batches in the United States.
 The company debuted its flagship model after years of research and development.
 The Puffy Mattress is a foam model that helps relieve pressure points and back pain.
-The company has since expanded and now offers two luxury foam models: the Puffy Lux and the Puffy Royal.
+The company has since expanded and now offers two other all-foam models, the Puffy Lux and the Puffy Royal.
 Hybrid versions of the Lux and Royal are also available.
 Additionally, Puffy manufactures bedding, bed bases, and other sleep accessories.

 Purple established its reputation with the innovative Purple Grid.
 This hyper-elastic polymer grid is the comfort layer in each Purple mattress.
 It contours to the shape of the body, relieves pressure, and helps regulate temperature.
 In addition to the flagship Purple Mattress, the company also produces the Purple Hybrid, the Purple Hybrid Premier, bedding, and other accessories.